 It is a close question whether any benefit would have accrued to the Respondent from HB 613 to any greater extent than to others with personal financial interests in a "railroad."
 It is also unclear whether such persons would qualify as a group that is "generally recognized and of a substantial size."
 Again, these issues indicate a question whether in this case, a violation of Section 4, Paragraph V could be determined by the requisite "clear and convincing" evidence.
-However, in light of the Respondent's legislative position and his private business interests, the better practice would be to avoid concerns by filing a Declaration of Intent Form whenever a bill involves railroad interests.
-This issue should also be resolved informally, through reference in a letter of caution, if the Respondent consents.
+There is disagreement on the Committee about the technical requirements for filing a Declaration of Intent Form.
+However, the Committee agrees that in light of the Respondent's legislative position and his private business interests, the better practice would be to avoid concerns by filing a Declaration of Intent Form whenever a bill involves his railroad interests.
+This issue will also be resolved informally, through reference in a letter of caution.
+As noted, the Respondent has consented to such informal resolution.